Flatiron-Project/job-sheet-backend/README.md

 1. Clone respository
 2. In the root directory run: ```bundle install```
 3. To start the server run: ```rails s```
+  *Server is set to listen on port 3001 as default*

 * System dependencies